-Courses are generally one year full time, and contain modules covering the following broad topics within journalism:
+Courses generally last one year if studied full time, and contain modules covering the following broad topics within journalism:

 - Media law - including legal issues such as confidentiality, the right to privacy and the ins and outs of intellectual property.

 - Digital journalism - in the digital age, writing for search engine optimisation (SEO) and adopting the appropriate style for online publications has never been so important.

 - Traditional skills - such as shorthand, interviewing techniques and reinterpreting reports for different mediums.

 However, individual institutions offer their own range of more specialised modules:

-- Cardiff University's News Journalism MA includes a 'News Reporting and Production' module.
+- Cardiff University's MA in News Journalism includes modules on 'News Reporting and Production' and 'Data Journalism'.

-- The University of Kent's Multimedia Journalism MA offers modules in 'Reporting Conflict' and 'Propaganda - Media, Manipulation and Persuasion'.
+- The University of Kent's MA in Multimedia Journalism offers optional modules in 'Reporting Conflict' and 'Television Production'.

-Because of this, it's important to do your research before applying for a Masters to make sure your studies - and the opportunities for work experience you'll encounter while studying - reflect the area of journalism you'd like to work in.
+Because of this, it's important to do your research before applying for a Masters to make sure your studies - and the opportunities for work experience - reflect the area of journalism you'd like to work in.